phopley/rodney-project/docs/007 Mission 1 Design Goal 2.md

 <img src="https://github.com/phopley/rodney-project/blob/master/docs/images/Opt-IMG_0395.JPG" title="Audio amp">
 <img src="https://github.com/phopley/rodney-project/blob/master/docs/images/Opt-IMG_0396.JPG" title="Speaker">

 Whist on the subject of hardware.
 When I first started running the robot face node, the UK was in the middle of a heatwave and I found that the Raspberry Pi was sometimes over heating.
 I have therefore added a small heat sink and fan to the processor board.
-Within the 3D print zip folder, there is a bracket to attach the fan to the Raspberry Pi.
+[Within the projects 3D print folder](https://github.com/phopley/rodney-project/tree/master/hardware/3D%20Prints "3D prints folder"), there is a bracket to attach the fan to the Raspberry Pi.
 ### System Applications
 If not already installed, install the pico2wav and SoundeXchange applications.
 ```